In our free classes you can:

 What happens after I pass my GED or HiSET?

 We encourage you to see an SRJC counselor and set your educational goals.
-Many students continue in the Academic Skills Lab as they prepare for college credit classes.

 Can I take credit classes at SRJC without having my GED or HiSET first?